 To diminish the threat to the Apartheid state's official racial and ethnic separation, the PRA therefore defined the "coloured" category as being applicable to individuals who were neither white nor black.
-The PRA inscribed the racial characteristics of a "coloured" person by describing who was white.
-A white person was a person who "in appearance obviously is a white person and who is generally not accepted as a coloured person; or is generally accepted as a white person and is not in appearance obviously not a white person.
+Moreover, the PRA inscribed the racial characteristics of a "coloured" person by describing who was white.
+A white person was a person who "in appearance obviously is a white person and who is generally not accepted as a coloured person; or is generally accepted as a white person and is not in appearance obviously not a white person."
+Or put differently, a rose is a rose is perhaps not a rose.
 The "coloured" category served as a kind of catch-all placement in which to disambiguate, classify, mark, register, rank, and partition those racially and ethnically ambiguous individuals who may have appeared white but were not accepted as white, or who were indeed only half-white and half-black or half-Indian, or who were half-Indian and half-black, and so on.